polyswarm/microengine-webhooks-py/README.md

 While this project is meant to be customizable, there are still a few requirements that must be met.

-* `bounty` events should have a fast response, where the scanning is done asynchronously.
+* `bounty` HTTP events should have a fast response, deferring the scanning to bedone asynchronously.
 * `ping` events must respond with a 2XX status.
 * Assertions must be sent as an HTTP POST request to `bounty.response_url`.
 * All Requests to and from PolySwarm are json format.
-* Assertions must match the schema.
+* Assertions must match the `polyswarm_engine.Analysis` schema.
-* Votes must match the given schema.
+* Votes must match the `polyswarm_engine.Analysis` schema.

 **Assertions**